SATYADUTTMS435/Digital-VLSI-SoC-Design-and-Planning/WEEK_02/PHASE_5/Readme.md

 - Linux terminal navigation
 - File and directory management
-- Searching configuration files
+- Searching files using `find`
-- Inspecting Makefiles
+- Inspecting Makefiles using `grep`
+- Reading configuration files using `cat` and `less`
 - Environment variable configuration
-- Toolchain debugging
+- Toolchain verification
 - Log file analysis
-- ORFS troubleshooting
+- ORFS debugging and troubleshooting

 ---

 # Outcome

-This phase strengthened practical Linux and debugging skills required for ASIC implementation workflows.
-By using Unix commands to inspect files, configure the environment, and resolve toolchain issues, the ORFS flow was successfully executed on the local Ubuntu environment.
+This phase improved practical Unix/Linux proficiency and debugging skills required for ASIC implementation workflows.
+Using standard Linux utilities, the ORFS environment was successfully configured, verified, and debugged, enabling successful execution of the complete RTL-to-GDS flow on a local Ubuntu environment.